pabloboo/mynotes/README.md

 Hardcoding is copy-pasting a value everywhere you use it so when you have to change it you have to change the value everywhere you used it.
 You should create a variable to avoid hardcoding so you only have to change the value in only one place.
 You don’t want to repeat yourself.

 Put route maps in one files as constants.

+# Error handling in login view

+A better way of popping error dialogs is to use overlays but it is too complicated for this part of the tutorial.

+We have to handle other fireExceptions that might occurre and also another FirebaseAuthExceptions that might occurre because maybe on the future there is another FirebaseAuthException.